 As with many official HMRC processes, applying for EIS tax relief can be a confusing endeavour.
-Much will depend on how many EIS-eligible investments you are claiming tax relief for.

 To try to explain the process of claiming EIS tax relief through self-assessment in as straightforward a way as possible, we've broken the process down into the steps below.

-- Your will be shown the calculation of the tax relief for which you are eligible.
+You will be shown the calculation of the tax relief for which you are eligible.
 Check that this is correct and click 'Next' to proceed.

-- Click 'Request Payment'
+Click 'Request Payment'

-- Request a repayment – insert the amount you wish to request for repayment
+Request a repayment – insert the amount you wish to request for repayment

-- Select 'My personal account'
+Select 'My personal account'